XamzatJR/strict/README.md

 # Strict
-Strict is a browser extention that blocks blacklisted web pages
+### Strict is a browser extension designed to block websites